|

 put in a rehab center.
 This is NOT fair to the animal or the owner.

-You can't put a bear or any animal in a pen without a lot of human
+You cannot put a bear or any animal in a pen without a lot of human

-contact, then expect the animal to be friendly.
+contact or expect the animal to be happy and friendly in a small enclosure.
 It just don't work

 The first thing is, you will need to check with your state and